Immunisations and vaccinations (including flu vaccine)

 - Please note that if you are not eligible for the vaccine as stated on the Department of Health website, then you cannot attend our service.
 Please make a booking with your local GP or pharmacy.

-- Our immunisation sessions are held regularly at various locations across Cardinia Shire - view and book session times here.
+- Our immunisation sessions are held regularly at various locations across Cardinia Shire.
 While walk-ins will still be accepted, we recommend booking your session as it reduces wait times for everyone.

 - Immunisation is a simple, safe and effective way of protecting children and adults against many diseases.
 The risks of contracting these diseases are greater than the very small risks associated with immunisation.